dsyer/sagan-wiki/Install-JDK.md

 ### Install

 The Sagan application requires JDK 7 or better.
-You can [download and install a JDK for your platform from java.net](https://jdk7.java.net/download.html).
+If you do not already have it installed, you can [download and install a JDK for your platform from java.net](https://jdk7.java.net/download.html).

 > _Note: Sagan runs perfectly well on the newly-released JDK 8 as well._